Top 10 Valuable Benefits a CDM, CFPP Brings to Your Operation

 List Compiled by: ANFP Staff

-- The CDM, CFPP credential is recognized by the Centers for Medicare & Medicaid Services (CMS) as the primary qualification for the Director of Food & Nutrition Services in the absence of a full-time dietitian.
+- A CDM, CFPP managing the foodservice department is listed as the primary qualification in the CMS regulations for the Director of Food and Nutrition Services in the absence of a full-time dietitian.

-- CDM, CFPPs are able to lead the foodservice department during challenges of natural disasters, foodborne illness, supply chain difficulties, pandemics, and other incident management issues.
+- A CDM, CFPP managing the foodservice department is competent to lead the foodservice department challenges of natural disasters, foodborne illness, supply chain difficulties, pandemics and other incident management issues.

-- CDM, CFPPs are experts in foodservice personnel management, which can lead to increased staff engagement, greater employee retention, a more stable environment, and higher client satisfaction.
+- A CDM, CFPP managing the foodservice department is an expert in foodservice personnel management, fostering increased staff engagement, greater employee retention, a stable working environment, and higher client satisfaction.

-- Facilities that employ a CDM, CFPP experience a 23% LOWER turnover rate than facilities without a CDM, CFPP.
+- CDM, CFPPs lead departments that experience a 23% LOWER turnover rate than facilities without a CDM, CFPP.

-- A facility that employs a CDM, CFPP has 19% FEWER nutrition and foodservice related tags in nursing home inspections, and are often deficiency-free.
+- CDM, CFPPs receive 26% FEWER nutrition and foodservice related citations in long-term care facility inspections and are often deficiency-free.

-- Facilities with a CDM, CFPP have a 9% HIGHER star rating compared to facilities without CDM, CFPPs.
+- CDM, CFPPs receive a 12% HIGHER star rating when compared to facilities without a CDM, CFPP.

 Download a printable flyer below with the information on this page.